Updated: Jun 25

 Sadly, our Ghostbusters gear is currently in Arizona (along with an entire arcade), awaiting our arrival from New York in an RV we have yet to purchase!
 The sale of the house is currently pending, which is a nice way of saying we're stuck in limbo.
 In the absence of a completed ensemble, I had to at least wear a shirt depicting series co-creator Dan Aykroyd.

 The Ecto Goggles in Ghostbusters were built from military night vision goggles, and the Spirit goggles come very close to replicating the iconic equipment.
 No, they're not completely screen accurate.
 The "don't cross the streams" movie line on the operating instructions decal is a little lame, but anyone who notices that will totally be invading your bubble.
+You could chop it off the bottom of the decal if you care more than I do.

 Looking to track those pesky specters?
 Need to safely look directly at the trap?
 Overall, I would strongly recommend the Spirit Halloween Ecto Goggles to any Ghostbuster who's not down with paying hundreds of dollars for Mattel's Matty Collector version.
 (Even that isn't perfect.)
 I can't wait to swagger around with my Ecto Goggles, used in conjunction with my trusty PKE Meter.
 It won't be a brisk stroll due to the limited visibility, but I'm fine with milking my fifteen minutes of fame.